aws-samples/aws-identity-round-robin-workshop/docs/permission-boundaries/build.md

 * Create a new IAM policy that will act as the permissions boundary for the web admins.

 !!! hint
-	[IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html): The question marks **`????`** in the resource element below should be replaced with something that could act as a resource restriction.
+	[IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html): The question marks **`????`** in the resource element below should be replaced with something that could act as either a naming or pathing resource restriction.

 ``` json
 {